Millennials – Unmotivated or Unmentored?

 And workplace engagement only occurs in a corporate culture that prioritizes mentorship.

+Let's look back to our earlier article about the USS Abraham Lincoln.
+This Nimitz Class aircraft carrier has a crew of over 5,500 and the average age of the crew is just over nineteen years old.
+How do you run one of the most powerful battleships of the world with a bunch of teenagers?
+Because our military invests in young recruits.
+They have all been highly trained and are therefore highly disciplined.
 Nobody walks out of high school equipped to operate a nuclear powered aircraft carrier.
 That takes time, training, resources and budget allowances.
 If we only teach our younger employees how to perform a job like a robot, this bare-ass minimal investment in their lives won’t empower young people to properly and professionally engage in the critically important areas of human interpersonal working relations with their co-workers, customers, and bosses.
 If we only teach young people how to work like robots, then we’re were only going to see young people in the role of robots.
 When workers feel their only contribution is to be a robotic autotron, they lack a sense of purpose.
-That’s a formula for lack of engagement.
+That’s a formula for disengagement.
 That causes high employee turnover, and employee turnover is expensive.
 To incorporate a different metaphor, if we only see young employees as work horses, they will leave our companies for greener pastures.

 Which is exactly what many Millennials choose to do; if they don’t find their work lives to be meaningful or engaging, they look for another place of employment.
 Innumerous socio-economic studies have proven that this kind of employee turnover costs a company big money.
 The bottom line suffers because the corporation gets caught in a vicious circle where, if they can’t retain existing employees, they have to retrain new employees.
-They start all over again to re-advertise, re-interview and recruit all over again.
-With raw recruits they then have to spend more time, more money and assign more personnel to teach the new hires just the basics “what” tasks to do, never getting to the “how” or the “why” and repeating the cycle of employee turnover from a lack of engagement on the job.
+They start the recruiting process from square one by having to re-advertise, re-interview and re-train all over again.
+With raw recruits they then have to spend more time, more money and assign more personnel to teach the new hires just the basics “what” tasks to do, never getting to the “how” or the “why” and repeating the cycle of employee turnover caused by a lack of engagement on the job.
 It costs big money because these new employees won’t know the company’s standard operating procedures and therefore, are relatively inefficient, non-productive and in the big picture, non-profitable.

 And yet so many other studies show that giving new hires the training to become a more holistic member of the crew is not an expense, it proves to be a wise investment for the companies that want to create a workplace culture where “All hands are on deck”.
 Managers and senior officers who understand the merits of investing the necessary time and resources to help young people (or any people) see the purpose and vision that makes their work meaningful, always experience a payoff resulting in huge dividends to the bottom line.
 Even the contributions of a bunch of 19 year olds can result in our businesses being battle-ready in our changing economic climate, enabling corporations and small businesses alike to be able to navigate whatever storms and struggles we encounter as we strive to reach our corporate destinations and achieve our corporate goals.